AnjaliSandip/ElmerFEM-Dakota/README.md

 A generic interface script (shell) for coupling Elmer FEM and Dakota along with examples have been provided.

-If you use this program, please cite this repository -- Sandip, A. 2019, FE-Data Anaytics, v1.0, Zenodo, DOI: 10.5281/zenodo.3679488
+If you use this program, please cite this repository -- Sandip, A. 2019, ElmerFEM-Dakota, v2.0, Zenodo,  DOI: 10.5281/zenodo.3679502

 About:
 This program is mantained by Anjali Sandip.